gokseloz/Room-Homepage/README.md

 ## Why did I do this?
 <ul>
-<li>I completed this challenge in order to mainly make practice, then explore new technics and different approaches</li>
+<li>I completed this challenge in order to mainly make practice, also explore new technics and different approaches</li>
 </ul>

 ## How did I do this?